Kamil Grosicki: International career

-Having represented the Poland national under-21 football team, Grosicki debuted for the senior side in a friendly match against Finland on 2 February 2008.

-Grosicki was selected in Poland's squad as it co-hosted UEFA Euro 2012, only appearing on 16 June in the second group match in Wrocław, replacing Eugen Polanski for the final 34 minutes of a 1–0 defeat to the Czech Republic.

-Making his 24th appearance on 7 September 2014, Grosicki scored his first two goals for Poland in a 7–0 win away to Gibraltar at the start of UEFA Euro 2016 qualification.

-Representing Poland at Euro 2016, he was its key player whilst providing two assists in the competition for Jakub Błaszczykowski's goal against Switzerland in the round of 16 and Robert Lewandowski's goal against Portugal in the quarter-finals.
+Having represented the Poland national under-21 football team, Grosicki debuted for the senior team in a friendly match against Finland on 2 February 2008.
+He was selected in Poland for UEFA Euro 2012, only appearing on 16 June in the second group match in Wrocław, replacing Eugen Polanski for the final 34 minutes of a 1–0 defeat against the Czech Republic.
+On 7 September 2014, Grosicki scored his first two goals for Poland in a 7–0 away victory against Gibraltar at the start of UEFA Euro 2016 qualification.
+At Euro 2016, Grosicki was a key player for Poland whilst providing two assists in the competition for Jakub Błaszczykowski's goal against Switzerland in the Round of 16 and Robert Lewandowski's goal against Portugal in the quarter-finals.

-After the match against England in March 2021, he ceased to be appointed by the coach Paulo Sousa and ultimately did not find himself in the squad for Euro 2020.
-He returned to the national team in March 2022, when Czesław Michniewicz called him up for matches against Scotland (friendly match) and Sweden (play-offs to the World Cup).
-Grosicki only played in the match against the first opponent.
-He was called up for the 26-man UEFA Euro 2024 squad.
+After the match against England in March 2021, coach Paulo Sousa decided not to include Grosicki for UEFA Euro 2020.
+In March 2022, Grosicki returned to the national team when Czesław Michniewicz called him up for matches against Scotland (friendly match) and Sweden (World Cup play-off).
+He only played in the match against the first opponent.
+Later, Grosicki was called up for the 26-man UEFA Euro 2024 squad.

 On 25 June 2024, Grosicki announced his retirement from international football following the Euro 2024 tournament.

-Grosicki played his farewell match on 6 June 2025, a 2–0 friendly win over Moldova at the Silesian Stadium.
-He started the game as Poland's captain and was substituted in the 30th minute to a guard of honour.
+He played his farewell match on 6 June 2025 in 2–0 friendly victory against Moldova at the Silesian Stadium.
+He started the match as Poland's captain and was substituted in the 30th minute to a guard of honour.
 Six days later, Grosicki expressed interest in returning to the national team.
 In August 2025, he was included in the Poland squad for the 2026 FIFA World Cup qualifiers against the Netherlands and Finland.
-Later that year, on 17 November, he made his 100th international appearance in a 3–2 away win over Malta during the same World Cup qualifiers.
+Later that year, on 17 November, he made his 100th international appearance in a 3–2 away victory against Malta during the same World Cup qualifiers.
+He made his final international appearance in a 3–2 defeat against Sweden in the World Cup qualifying play-off final on 31 March 2026.
+Two days later, Grosicki retired from international football for the second time, finishing his international career with 101 appearances.

 Personal life

-Kamil has two sisters; Kornelia, who is also a professional footballer, and Oliwia.
+Grosicki has two sisters, Kornelia, who is also a professional footballer, and Oliwia.
 He is married to Dominika.